Determining the Cost of Software Development with Estimation & Requirements

 The best thing about parametric estimation is that project managers can easily reuse the formula models as a template for future projects.
 Plus, there’s also room for adjustments depending on the specific needs of a project.

 To give you a clear idea, let’s quickly walk through some LoE examples.
-Once again, these tasks don’t point toward a result.
-Rather, they assist in running the project smoothly.

 • Transparently communicating the ongoing progress to the stakeholders